rad55RUS/NumberValidation.h/README.md

 # NumberValidation.h
-My library for entering positive (for now) numbers, their validation and entering sequence (sequences may be separated later).
-If you want to use english version of code, you can copy it below
+My library for entering positive (for now) numbers, their validation and entering sequence (sequences may be separated later)
 <br> <br>

 ## Number entering functions